aikige/tcp_test_driver.py/README.md

 # Simple TCP/IP Test Driver

-`test_driver.py` provides utility features to create test program that manipulates TCP/IP server programs.
+`test_driver.py` provides utility to create test program that manipulates TCP/IP server programs.

 [Tera Term]:https://teratermproject.github.io/
 In the case of Japan, [Tera Term] is widely used as environment for this purpose, but it can not be used for the test cases that needs to control multiple servers.

 The `test_driver.py` will provide similar scripting utilities as Tera Term Macro for multiple connection use cases.